Spinnernicholas/CogVLM/README.md

 #### `main()`

 The main entry point of the script.
-It parses arguments, sets up logging, initializes the `CogVLM` model, and runs the selected mode (`json-demo`, `interactive`, or `caption`).
+It parses arguments, sets up logging, initializes the `CogVLM` model, and runs the selected mode.
+If no mode (`--json-demo`, `--interactive`, `--caption`) is explicitly specified, it **defaults to running the interactive chat mode** (`--interactive`).

 #### `run_json_demo(cogVLM, image=None, schema=None, query=None, retries=3)`

-Runs the JSON demonstration mode.
-It uses default values for image, schema, and query if none are provided.
+Runs the JSON demonstration mode **when explicitly requested via the `--json-demo` argument**.
+It uses default values for image, schema, and query if none are provided via command-line arguments.
 It calls `cogVLM.request_json` with extraction and validation enabled.

 - **Arguments:**
   - `cogVLM` (`CogVLM`): The initialized CogVLM model instance.